bryanmiller7sixty/.CppProjects/README.md

-C++ projects done at MCC and CSUSM.
+# CSUSM and Miracosta course projects